-1. Improve controlled selfassembly.
+- 1. Improve controlled selfassembly.
 Chemists need to gain better control over the selfassembly of organic electronic molecules into ordered patterns to ensure that the structures being assembled are reproducible.
 Improved controlled selfassembly requires a better understanding of the electronic properties of organic materials, especially when those materials are in contact with other materials (i.e., their interfacial behavior).
-Only with that knowledge will researchers be able to predict how organic electronic materials actually perform when integrated into devices, and only with those predictions will engineers be able to develop industry-scale synthetic processes.

-2. Develop better analytical tools.
+Only with that knowledge will researchers be able to predict how organic electronic materials actually perform when integrated into devices, and only with those predictions will engineers be able to develop industry-scale synthetic processes. - 2.
+Develop better analytical tools.
 Better analytical tools are needed to detect and measure what is happening with respect to structure and chemical composition when organic materials are assembled and integrated into electronic structures and devices, ideally at every step along the way.
+These
-These tools need to be non-destructive, non-invasive, and high-speed.

-- 3. Improve three-dimensional (3D) processing technology.
+- 3. tools need to be non-destructive, non-invasive, and high-speed. - 4.
+Improve three-dimensional (3D) processing technology.
 Many organic electronic structures can be assembled on flexible substrates using existing printing technologies.
-However, fabrication of 3D organic electronic structures with the same precision achievable with two dimensional (2D) printing technology remains a major challenge to reliable highthroughput manufacturing of organic electronic devices. - 4.
+However, fabrication of 3D organic electronic structures with the same precision achievable with two dimensional (2D) printing technology remains a major challenge to reliable highthroughput manufacturing of organic electronic devices. - 5.
 Increase multi-functionality of organic electronic devices.
-As chemists gain better control over the synthesis of organic materials, they and their engineering collaborators will be able to build increasingly sophisticated optoelectronic and other devices with multiple functions.
+As chemists gain better control over the synthesis of organic materials, they and their engineering collaborators will be able to build increasingly sophisticated optoelectronic1 and other devices with multiple functions.
 However, in order to fully realize the multifunctional capacity of organic chemistry, chemists need to broaden their research focus beyond "chargecarrier" transport (i.e., electrons and holes, respectively) and gain a better understanding of optical, magnetic, thermal and other properties.

-expanding the landscape of organic electronics, other areas of scientific and engineering research are equally essential.
+While chemical scientists have been critical drivers of organic electronics and will continue to serve an essential role in expanding the landscape of organic electronics, other areas of scientific and engineering research are equally essential.
 Chemists, physicists, material scientists and other scientists and engineers must combine their expertise and work together to realize the full potential of organic electronics.
-Multidisciplinary research and training programs that bring together scientists and engineers from different fields of knowledge, as well as from different sectors of activity (i.e., academia, industry, government), will facilitate the collaborative effort needed to meet these scientific and technological challenges will continue to serve an essential role in
+Multidisciplinary research and training programs that bring together scientists and engineers from different fields of knowledge, as well as from different sectors of activity (i.e., academia, industry, government), will facilitate the collaborative effort needed to meet these scientific and technological challenges